ednahayes/ednahayes.github.io/about/index.md

 title: About
 ---

-I am a focused developer working in JQuery, AngularJS and Rails.
+I am a focused developer working with JQuery, AngularJS and Rails.
 I enjoy life at its fullest while pursuing happiness.